Aramana Veedum Anjoorekkarum

 Aramana Veedum Anjoorekkarum is a 1996 Indian Malayalam film, directed by Anil-Babu.
 The film stars Jayaram, Shobhana, Harishree Ashokan and Jagathy Sreekumar in lead roles.
 The film had musical score by Rajamani and B. A. Chidambaranath.
 The film completed 100 days in Ernakulam Saritha Theatre.
+Music Use Ayyanar Kavil (Version I II).

 Plot

-The story is set in a land where two brothers are popular for their egos, Kannapan and Rajappan.
+The story is set in a land where two brothers are well known for their egos, Kannapan and Rajappan.
 They were the only sons of the two wives of Phaelwan Phalgunnan Pillai.